The Brooklyn trolley cars went out of service in 1948, but they're still remembered both inside and outside of the city.

-The Brooklyn Historic Railway Association (BHRA) maintains a shop, trolley barn, and offices in the area, and was established in 1980 to oversee the restoration of the Atlantic Avenue Tunnel (the world's oldest subway tunnel) and Brooklyn's old trolley routes, a project that was killed when the New York City Department of Transportation (DOT) pulled its support.
+The Brooklyn Historic Railway Association (BHRA) was established in 1980 to oversee the restoration of the Atlantic Avenue Tunnel (the world's oldest subway tunnel) and Brooklyn's old trolley routes, a project that was killed when the New York City Department of Transportation (DOT) pulled its support.
+It maintains a shop, trolley barn, and offices in the area.

 The Brooklyn Dodgers took their name from the trolley cars because fans of the team often had to dodge the cars in order to make it over to Ebbets Field.